Devtory-GbR/flutter-template/README.md

 ### App and device info<!-- omit in toc -->

+📦 Packages:

+- package_info_plus (https://pub.dev/packages/package_info_plus)
+- device_info_plus (https://pub.dev/packages/device_info_plus)

 It could ab always convenient to show somewhere the app verions/name/build and also soem device info - specific when you plan to support multiple systems.
 So the user themeselve can give these informattions easily when report an issue or you can just collect it automaticly.

-**Used Packages**:

-- package_info_plus (https://pub.dev/packages/package_info_plus)
-- device_info_plus (https://pub.dev/packages/device_info_plus)

 On the about screen you can find the packages in action.

 ### ListView Handling<!-- omit in toc -->

+Under Construction, example can see in the logging page.

 ### Lint and style guides<!-- omit in toc -->

+📦 Packages:

+- flutter_lints (https://pub.dev/packages/flutter_lints)

 Get a nice structure of the code and when working with vscode you can even format the code on save.

-**Used Packages**:

-- flutter_lints (https://pub.dev/packages/flutter_lints)

 For the project the recommended settings for flutter projects are used.
 But you can edit it in the [analysis_options.yaml](./analysis_options.yaml)